The number of highly productive and cited female researchers at BSC is on the rise

 02 October 2024

-The third edition of the ranking of women researchers from Spanish and international institutions highlights 18 BSC scientists, double the number of the previous edition
+The third edition of the ranking of women researchers from Spanish and international institutions highlights 18 women scientists linked to the BSC, double the number of the previous edition

-Eighteen researchers from the Barcelona Supercomputing Center - Centro Nacional de Supercomputación (BSC-CNS), nine more than last year, are included in the ranking of outstanding women researchers in Spain, which in its third edition includes a total of 9,765 women scientists.
+Eighteen women researchers who have worked or are working at the Barcelona Supercomputing Center - Centro Nacional de Supercomputación (BSC-CNS), nine more than last year, are part of the ranking of outstanding women researchers in Spain, which in its third edition includes a total of 9,765 women scientists.
 The BSC has thus doubled its presence in a list compiled by the Cibermetrics Lab, a unit of the Consejo Nacional de Investigaciones Científicas (CSIC).